 Storm scammers often travel to affected neighborhoods and look for distressed homeowners who have experienced damage.

 - Be wary of storm scammers pretending to be your insurance company requesting personal information over the phone.
+Only provide personal information if you have picked up the phone and made the call.

 - Storm scammers may tell you they’ve been sent by your insurance company, but your insurance company will alert you before a contractor or other worker is sent.